Unit 11.4C · Term 4

 The Restaurant Analogy

 In a restaurant, you (the client) make a request (order food).
 The kitchen (the server) processes your request and sends back the result (your meal).
-Many clients can be served simultaneously, but the kitchen manages all the resources.
+Many clients can be served simultaneously, but the kitchen centrally manages all the resources and recipes.

 Rules & Theory